 Are you ready to make your own?

 Quick Links to Post Contents (click to jump to section)

 There are several ways you can access the pattern for this adorable amigurumi, Stanley The Snowman Cactus:

 - Follow along with the free pattern, below.

-- Purchase the ad-free, PDF pattern for Stanley the Snowman Cactus.
+- Purchase the ad-free, PDF pattern for Stanley the Cactus Snowman in Etsy or Ravelry.

 8 mm Safety Eyes